Chinese court orders man to pay ex-wife $7,700 for her housework during marriage

 Still, others said the compensation for unpaid domestic work was unnecessary.
 The woman “also enjoyed the fruits of her housework,” another user wrote, according to SCMP.

 It remains unclear how widespread these kinds of cases may become.
-But divorce filings have spiked in some Chinese communities over the last year, which experts attribute to covid-19 and the pressure on relationships brought on by prolonged lockdowns and economic disruption.
+But divorce filings have spiked in some Chinese communities over the past year, which experts attribute to the coronavirus and the pressure on relationships brought on by prolonged shutdowns and economic disruption.

 In another indicator of matrimonial discontent, China’s Ministry of Public Security earlier this month published figures showing that birthrates in the country dropped by 15 percent compared to the year before.